 Sands Conservation Area

-The trailhead begins at a graveled parking area at the intersection of Saddle Hill Road and Geeenwood Road just beyond a huge boulder.
+The main trailhead begins at a graveled parking area at the intersection of Saddle Hill Road and Geeenwood Road just beyond a huge boulder.
 As you enter Greenwood Rd. from Saddle Hill Rd., it is on the right side of Greenwood.

 This conservation area is composed of a number of parcels that surround developments and other conservation land in the north part of town between Saddle Hill Road and Cedar Street.